The pros and cons of a subscription business model are:

 Pros

-Subscription business increases customer lifetime value (CLV)
+Subscription businesses increases customer lifetime value (CLV).

-Subscription business boosts customer relationships and loyalty:
+Subscription business boosts customer relationships and loyalty.

 Subscription business provides steady and predictable income.